madifz/100-days-of-code/log.md

 ### Day 9: Feb 11, 2020

 Completed lessons 336 - 343 of Complete Machine Learning and Data Science: Zero to Mastery.
 Exercise code for lesson 343 (List Comprehensions) below.
-Lesson 344 is a set to 2 quizzes on Python.
+Lesson 344 is a set of 2 quizzes on Python.
+Lessons 345 to 350 relates to using an IDE (PyCharm) and how to manage packages.

 ```
 some_list = ['a', 'b', 'c', 'b', 'd', 'm', 'n', 'n']